lillyzh/VirtualCareerFairApp/README.md

 ## Tools
 I coded this app in Swift/SwiftUI on Xcode.
 I decided to use SwiftUI because of its reactive nature.
 In addition, I wanted to demonstrate my skills in software development and thought process visually to make sure all messages do come across.
-This project took me roughly ten hours because I wanted the user experience to make sense and also encountered some bugs along the way with SwiftUI.
+This project took me roughly ten hours because I wanted the user experience to make sense (ex: pop-up window, view animation)and also encountered some bugs along the way with SwiftUI.

 Screenshots
 ------------